 I have always loved working with my hands.
-Growing up in a little Ukrainian village, I was always able to build something at home with scrap materials that were laying around without any use.
-Even now when I look at any waste material I ask myself what I can create with it.
+Growing up in a little Ukrainian village, I was always able to build something at home with scrap materials that were laying around.
+Even now when I look at any waste material, I ask myself what I can create with it.
 This led me to a career in construction.
-When I came over to the US back in 2009 I immediately noticed how fast construction is going here and how much waste it generates.
+When I came to the US back in 2009, I immediately noticed how fast-paced construction is here and how much waste it generates.
 The speed and constructibility approach impressed me, but the waste disappointed me.
-I was asking how come the industry easily throws away good materials, the answer was always that it’s cheaper to buy a new one than messing with the wrong size.
-After 4 years in a GC I got an opportunity through my friend to join VEC in the early days without knowing BIM and electrical.
-I quickly understood I can provide value here and how to efficiently utilize BIM to cut the waste down.
+I asked why the industry easily throws away good materials, and the answer was always that it’s cheaper to buy new materials than dealing with wrong sizes.
+After 4 years as a GC, I got an opportunity through my friend to join VEC in the early days, despite not knowing BIM and electrical.
+I quickly understood that I could provide real value by bringing my goal of reducing waste to fruition through efficiently utilizing BIM.

 My proudest moment was at the end of our early mega projects that I was leading.
 This was my first project at VEC which I started as a BIM Specialist without knowing much about BIM and electrical.
-I worked so hard that for me 12–13 working hours a day became a normal working day.
-Shane (our CEO) came back from the meeting with my client and said that he received feedback from the client and it was the most rewarding feedback he ever received.
-The feedback from the client was “I probably shouldn't tell you this, but it shouldn't be this easy.
+I worked so hard that working 12–13 hours a day became my norm.
+VEC CEO, Shane, came back from the meeting with my client and shared that he just received the most rewarding feedback from a client he had ever received.
+The feedback was “I probably shouldn't tell you this, but it shouldn't be this easy."

 It’s very hard to say which one was the most memorable.
-Each of our events and gatherings comes with such great joy and a new great experience that I wouldn’t have ever got without the VEC team.
-I love them all, trips to Tahoe, Las Vegas, Nashville, golfing after work and just grabbing lunch with team mates is the best time.
+Each of our events and gatherings come with such great joy and a new experience that I wouldn’t have ever experienced without the VEC team.
+I love them all — trips to Tahoe, Las Vegas, Nashville, golfing after work, and just grabbing lunch with teammates is the best time.